-I love creating lists and putting together resources all in one place!
 As you know, I am all about frugal living, and some of you may be too!
 As a mother, I like hearing advice, tidbits, tips, and hacks from other moms.
-It is important to have access to voices similar to you and to whom you can relate.
+It is important to access voices similar to you and to whom you can relate.

-These moms all talk about money, personal finance, financial independence, and most specifically, being frugal.
+These moms all talk about money, personal finance, financial independence, and, of course, being frugal.

-I checked out all these frugal mom blogs and was inspired by every single one.
+I checked out all these frugal mom blogs and was inspired by every single mom blog on this list.
 These moms are sharing their experiences and knowledge with the world and doing a great job.

-As a frugal mom blogger myself, I love reading other frugal mom blogs to get even more ideas, feel connected to others in my situation, and learn.
-Feel free to check out some of my best posts about frugal living: Best Frugal Living Tips and Living a Frugal Life and Enjoying It.
+As a frugal mom blogger myself, I love reading other frugal mom blogs to get even more ideas, feel connected to others in my situation and learn from others.

-I would be remiss if I didn’t include my own blog in the list of top frugal blogs so I am making myself the 17th blog on the list.
+I would be remiss if I didn’t include my own blog in the list of top frugal blogs, so I am making myself the 19th blog on the list.
 You can check out the other 16 below!

-Here are some of the best frugal mom blogs for you to check out and enjoy!
+Here are some of the best frugal mom blogs to check out and enjoy!

 That Frugal Pharmacist

 Regina blogs about motherhood, money, professional life, and holistic financial health.
-She is a pharmacist, a wife, and a bread-winning mama to a son with cancer called neuroblastoma.
-Though she talks about topics that target pharmacists and healthcare providers, most of her content applies to anyone.
-Especially working mothers.
+She is a pharmacist, a wife, and a bread-winning mama to a son with neuroblastoma cancer.
+Though she talks about topics that target pharmacists and healthcare providers, most of her content applies to anyone—especially working mothers.